Well, none exists other than simply calling all your business profit “wages”…

 Or if you’re 50 or older, you could add the $26,000 of elective deferral to the $37,500 and get all the way to $63,500.

 That $187,500 combination of wages and pension match gives you a pretty dang high salary and one that should survive most challenges of “unreasonable compensation.”

 Note: Okay, we’re’ talking safe harbors here, but I am compelled to point out that bumping your salary so you can bump your pension contribution probably doesn’t save you taxes.
 Yes, it maximizes your pension deduction.
 Absolutely.
 But most likely it doesn’t once you consider all the costs save you money.
 (You can check out this post if you want the gritty details of my argument.)

 Two Downloadable eBooks You Might Find Interesting

 Because we’re on the subject of S corporation shareholder payroll, let me mention something.
-People regularly email or call and ask about how to set a reasonable yet low S corporation salary and how to do payroll for a single employee situation easily and cheaply.
+People regularly email or call and ask about how to set a reasonable yet low S corporation salary.
+And about how to do payroll for a single employee situation easily and cheaply.

-Completely updated for 2016, the Five Minute Payroll ebook explains how to do simple cookie-cutter payroll for most one-employee S Corporations using base salary amounts of $10,000 a quarter or $16,000 a quarter.
-(These amounts mean annual compensation levels of $40,000 or $64,000 for a shareholder employee and this may work, especially if combined with a pension or health benefits, for almost everyone.)
+Completely updated for 2019, the Five Minute Payroll e-book explains how to do simple cookie-cutter payroll for most one-employee S Corporations.
+The trick, by the way?
+Simple.
+Using base salary amounts of $10,000 a quarter or $16,000 a quarter.
+(These amounts mean annual compensation levels of $40,000 or $64,000 for a shareholder employee.)

-The Five Minute Payroll e-book includes sample IRS forms you can copy to get your quarter end or year end payroll done in a few minutes, including 941s, W-2/W-3 and 940.
-Furthermore, the e-book provides some common-sensed tips you can use to set a reasonable salary for your S corporation and to minimize your state payroll taxes burden, too.
+The Five Minute Payroll e-book includes sample IRS forms you can copy.
+Furthermore, the e-book provides some common-sensed tips you can use to set a reasonable salary for your S corporation.